IBM/ansible-lifecycle-driver/docs/ibm-cp4na-log-message.md

        status_reason_phrase - HTTP status meaning, if provided (e.g. 200 OK)
        headers - Name/value pair of any relevant headers included in the response (should not include headers with sensitive data, such as `Authorization`)
      ```
-  5. If `message_type` is message, then `protocol_metadata` values will be decided by users.
-  6. If `protocol` is `cmd`, following request & response properties can be used.
+  5. If `protocol` is `cmd`, following request & response properties can be used.

      ```
      For `message_type` request: